UCR-Robotics/ee144/docs/lab3.rst

    + \+ 40%  Implement PD controller; visit four vertices of the square trajectory with error < 0.1m.
      Partial credits will be given according to the number of vertices visited.
    + \+ 10%  The script can complete the task on time and exit gracefully.
-   + \+ 10%  Bonus points for tracking a circular trajectory;
-     plot the trajectory and report results.
    + \- 15%  Penalty applies for each late day.